Installing the Stable Kernel Backport¶

 Warning

 This How-to is intended for advanced users only.
-It’s contents are likely irrelevant unless you require capabilities beyond our default openSUSE base.
+Its contents are likely irrelevant, unless you require capabilities beyond our default openSUSE base.
 We include these instructions with the proviso that they will significantly modify your system from our upstream base.
 As such you will be running a far less tested system, and consequently may face more system stability/reliability risks.
 N.B.
-Pools created with this newer kernel have the newer free space tree i.e. (space_cache=v2).
-Future imports require kernels which are equally new/capable (at least ideally).
+Pools created with this newer kernel have the newer free space tree (i.e., space_cache=v2).
+As do Pools created using “Built on openSUSE” Leap 15.6 and newer instances.
+Future pool imports require kernels which are equally new/capable (at least ideally).

 If you are reporting issues on our Community Forum or in any of our GitHub repositories, please indicate if you have applied these changes.